 If you didn’t think you could get the country feel in London, think again.
 Richmond Park is the perfect location to experience London at its greenest.
 At the end of the District Line in South West London, Richmond Park is the largest royal park in London.
 Spanning nearly 1000 hectares it is home to around 630 deer and blossoming plantations.

 Travel out further west and hop on a South West train (included in your Travelcard) to visit Windsor Castle for more breath-taking views of historic England.

 There are thirteen green Cabmens Shelters left in London, dotted around London as Grade II listed buildings.
 These shelters were set up in 1875 for cab men as a sort of ‘drive-thru’ to have a warm meal without having to park their cabs.
 These shelters still stand around London, parked at the original taxi spots.
 Find them at Embankment, Hanover Square, Kensington Road and Warwick Avenue and see if you can count all thirteen!

-If you head to Warwick Avenue, jump on Jason’s Original Canal Boat to chug your way along the tranquil canals of London up to Camden Lock and through Regent’s Park.
-Free with a London Pass.
+If you head to Warwick Avenue, jump on Jason’s Original Canal Boat to chug your way along the tranquil canals of London up to Camden Lock and through Regent’s Park, included with a London Pass.